matplotlib/matplotlib/doc/devel/contributing.rst

     git clone git@github.com:matplotlib/matplotlib.git

-and navigate to the Matplotlib directory.
+and navigate to the :file:`matplotlib` directory.

 To make sure the tests run locally you must build against the correct version of freetype.
 To configure the build system to fetch and build it either export